KxSystems/docs/docs/wp/multi-partitioned-dbs/index.md

 the individual column data files is reduced, the memory required to apply a sort to the data on disk will be reduced.

-Kdb+ provides a simple method to store the data in multiple partitions for each date by using the `par.txt` file.
+kdb+ provides a simple method to store the data in multiple partitions for each date by using the `par.txt` file.
 When attempting to read data from a database like this a large number of queries will behave exactly as they would in a database with only one partition per date.